jadecobra/python_tdd_exercises/source/exception handling.rst

       def test_catching_module_not_found_error_in_tests(self):
           import non_existent_module

-the terminal gives us a :doc:`ModuleNotFoundError` and we add it to our list of exceptions encountered
+the terminal gives us a :doc:`ModuleNotFoundError` and I add it to the list of exceptions encountered

 .. code-block:: python